ankitmurarka96/Task-Management-Application/README.md

 4. Access the application at http://localhost:3000 in your web browser.

-Usage
+5. Usage

-Register an account or sign in with an existing account.
-Add tasks by providing a task description.
-View all tasks on the dashboard.
-Edit tasks by clicking on the task and modifying the details.
-Change task status by clicking on the arrow icons.
-Delete tasks by clicking on the delete icon.
+i)Register an account or sign in with an existing account. ii)Add tasks by providing a task description. iii)View all tasks on the dashboard. iv)Edit tasks by clicking on the task and modifying the details. v)Change task status by clicking on the arrow icons. vi)Delete tasks by clicking on the delete icon.
-Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.